The Miracle Man (1919 film): Background and production

 Initially intended as a vehicle for Meighan after he saw the Cohan play, Cohan sold the rights to the story to Paramount for $25,000.
 Packard sold the rights to his original novel for $17,500.
 George Loane Tucker had previously been hailed as one of the "first of the immortals" of film directors after his 1913 success, Traffic in Souls.
 Alfred A. Grasso, an assistant director on the film, would later go on to serve as Lon Chaney's business manager and personal friend.

-Lon Chaney was chosen by director George Loane Tucker, and this was his eighth film as a free-lance artist after leaving Universal Studios in 1918.
+Lon Chaney was chosen by director George Loane Tucker, and this was his eighth film as a freelance artist after leaving Universal Studios in 1918.
 His work in the William S. Hart picture, Riddle Gawne established him as a character actor of some notoriety, but it was The Miracle Man that would put both his acting and makeup skills (for which he was famous) to the test.
 Chaney auditioned for the part of The Frog in Tucker's office, grotesquely contorting his body.
 Tucker was reportedly "shaken" by the intensity of Chaney's performance.

 This film version is more based on the novel than the stage play.
 However, neither the movie nor the stage play used the character names from the novel.